 Residential hospice volunteers

 Volunteers at the J.A.
 Wedum Residential Hospice play a special role with patients at the end-of-life, as well as their caregivers and family members.
-This new and unique opportunity allows volunteers to give their time on-site at the residential hospice while supporting the hospice mission.
 We are looking for friendly individuals to be the warm and welcoming face that all who enter the residence will see.
 Duties will include greeting and welcoming visitors, providing information about the facility, answering phones, delivering food and other items to residents, some light cleaning and companionship for patients and families.
 Volunteers at the residential hospice work in four hour shifts from 9 a.m. to 9 p.m. and are available seven days a week.
-Shifts are both regular and flexible, depending on what works best for your schedule.
+Three hours of on-site orientation is provided after direct patient training is completed.

 To become a residential hospice volunteer, complete and submit the direct patient volunteer application.